Beck Cole: Early life, education and early career

 Cole grew up in Adelaide and around the Port Adelaide area.

 Cole started working in media as a journalist when she got a cadetship at Imparja Television, when still at school.
 She gained experience in both writing and presenting stories, and also worked as a news and weather presenter.

 She graduated from Charles Sturt University with a BA in Communication and Sociology, and soon afterwards started work in the Indigenous Unit at ABC Television, where she started her filmmaking career.
-After a few years she did a year's film directing course at the Australian Film Television and Radio School (AFTRS), where she was exposed to a number of Australian documentary filmmakers.
+In 2001, Cole graduated with a Master of Arts (Film & Television) Documentary from the Australian Film Television and Radio School (AFTRS), where she was exposed to a number of Australian documentary filmmakers.

 Cole was mentored by photographer and filmmaker Michael Riley, who co-founded Boomalli Aboriginal Artists Cooperative, until his death in 2004.

 Career

 While at AFTRS, Cole worked on and off for the Central Australian Aboriginal Media Association (CAAMA), with whom she has had an association ever since.

-Her early short documentary and drama films, starting with Flat (2002/3), were mainly focused on Aboriginal culture and family.
-Flat and Plains Empty (2005) premiering at Sundance Flat also screening at the Edinburgh Film Festival.
+Her early short documentary and drama films were mainly focused on Aboriginal culture and family, including Flat (2002; co-produced by Rachel Perkins and Darren Dale) and Plains Empty (2005) premiered at Sundance, and Flat also screened at the Edinburgh Film Festival.